megaiashua/Cryptographic-PDF-Signer-GUI/README.md

 Run the executable file found in releases.

-If you run the .exe through VirusTotal it may show 10 warnings of malware, those are false positives because the code is not signed, I will have to send a report to those AV companies claiming false positives.
+If you run the .exe through VirusTotal it may show 10+ warnings of malware, those are false positives because the code is not signed.
+I will have to send a report to those AV companies claiming false positives.

 In case that you do not want to use the executable or have a different OS you can find the instructions below in order to run the script with python.